dstlmrk/django-csfd-lite/README.md

 The Django command downloads movies and actors with standard request and beautifulsoup libraries.
 The intent is to protect the database and don't call requests per movie or actor (solved by `bulk_create`).

-On the other hand db queries are sent for every list of movies page because I don't want to hold all temporary data in python memory.
-For 300 movies only on my machine it's really unnecessary, but it could be problem for environment with limited memory and larger number of movies.
-This part is questionable because it depends on the limits that we have.
-Another question is transaction usage.

 The scraping is limited by `sleep` function because of protecting the target website.

 ## Disclaimer